 We have limited parking.
 Please try to be economical with travel by car sharing or hiring a minibus.

 The car park is owned and managed by Dorset County Council.
-Parking is free to National Trust members visiting Hardy's Cottage.
+Parking is free for National Trust members visiting Hardy's Cottage.
 Vehicle registration numbers are taken at the Admissions Desk at the Visitor Centre to obtain free parking.
 Charges for non-members are £1 for up to 2 hours and £3 for over 2 hours.
 National Trust members not visiting Hardy's Cottage must pay for parking.

 Our car park is unsuitable for coaches, and so they are required to drop off on Cuckoo Lane and find parking elsewhere. *Please note that the drop off point is a 10-15 minute walk from the cottage, up an unsurfaced bridlepath.